roobendesign/roobendesign/_posts/2022-01-10-brea-website-design-services.md

 Setting up themes and plugins for your [WordPress](https://rooben.design/what-is-wordpress-why-your-first-website-should-be-a-wordpress-website) website can get a little tricky.
 Whether you need to add some functionality or redesign the way it looks, I can help guide you through the process and make it look and work exactly how you envisioned it.

 ### Basic Website Understanding
-In order to have a successful website you need to know some basics about how they work and what creates a successful one.
+In order to have a successful website you need to know the basics of how they work and what makes the good ones stand out.

-The vocabulary around Websites and Search Engines can make them difficult topics to follow along with which is why one of my goals is to help familiarize you and the people I work with about these concepts without making it difficult to understand.
+The theory and vocabulary surrounding website technologies can make it a little difficult to follow along with.

+For this reason I make it my goal to help the people I work with understand these topics to ensure they get the most benefit from them.

+When you work with me, you don't just get a bunch of yes's and no's you also get the why's and how.

-### Pay Per Click Advertisement (Google Ads)
+### Pay Per Click Advertisement (Google Ads, Facebook Ads, etc.)
-Optimizing your website for the search engines can take some time to see tangible results.

-If you're looking to make sales by the end of the work week PPC (Pay Per Click) advertisement can get you in front of people who are ready to make a transaction.
+Are you looking to get leads for your business by the end of the day?

+If you're looking for fast result then you might want to consider investing some money into PPC advertisement.

-PPC is a more direct method
+PPC advertisement also known as **Pay Per Click** is a more direct method of getting leads for your business.

-I can help you create campaigns using effective landing pages that will get people on the phone with you immediately.
+Unlike search engine optimization where you have to wait a couple of months to see tangible results from PPC advertisement works almost immediately.

+Some of the more well known PPC platforms include Google, Facebook, Instagram, and Twitter.
+Wherever your customers hang out online chances are theirs a platform there to buy ad space from.

+In order to get the most out of these PPC platforms you need to know how to use the software and more importantly how to create effective ads.

+Creating effective ads means writing captivating copy, putting together effective landing pages, and designing stunning visuals.

+Putting time and effort into crafting these things will ensure you get the most for your money.

+I've successfully used Google Ads and some of these other platforms.
+If you're looking to expand your list of customers don't hesitate let's start your first campaign today.

 #### What You Can Expect From Me
-My goal as a website developer is to help business owners and startups use internet technologies to help improve the way they do business.
+My goal as a website developer is to help business owners, individuals, and startups use the internet and web technologies to improve the way they do business.

 When you work with me, you can expect a friendly service that will exceed your expectations.